Asbestos Lung Cancer

 VA Benefits

-Closeup shot of an Army soldier's uniformVA benefits allow eligible veterans with asbestos-related lung cancer to receive monthly compensation to help cover caregiving expenses and other bills.
+Closeup shot of an Army soldier's uniformVA benefits allow veterans with asbestos-related lung cancer to receive monthly compensation for caregiving expenses and other bills.
 Medical treatment from top doctors is also available through the VA health care system.

 Additionally, families can pursue survivor benefits to help them stay financially secure if a veteran passed away from lung cancer.